biolink/information-resource-registry/src/docs/about.md

 # information-resource-registry

 The information resource registry is a listing of data sources present in the NCATS Data Translator system.
-Each information resource has an identifier, a short description, and an URL to more information about that resource.
+Each information resource has an identifier, a short description, and a URL to more information about that resource.